kheptagon/KOS-Hoverslam/README.md

 considerably fuel efficient landings regardless of TWR.

 Notes:
-You MUST change the "radarOffset" variable within the script, this should be set to your vehicles alt:radar value when landed on its gear.
+You MUST change the "radarOffset" variable within the script, this should be set to your vehicle's alt:radar value when landed on its gear.
 I have tested this script with TWRs between 1.3 and 10.6 so cannot guarantee how it will work outside that range.
 I have tested without airbrakes and it seems to still work normally however if you are coming in at crazy speeds (directly downward from 200km or something) it may burn earlier